Q & A

 Is Cash Going Away in the U.S.?

-No, cash is not going away in America, no more than paper has ever disappeared from the long-predicted “paperless” office.
-While cash is not “going away,” there’s no question that growing numbers of businesses and individuals, in the U.S. and other developed economies, are seeing growth in digital payment methods and some reduction in cash usage levels.
-However, more U.S. currency is in circulation now than at any other time in our nation’s history, and many millions of Americans rely solely upon cash as the only way they make their daily purchases.
+No, cash is not going away, no more than paper has ever disappeared from the long-predicted “paperless” office.
+While cash is not “going away,” there’s no question that growing numbers of businesses and individuals, in the U.S. and other economies, are seeing growth in digital payment methods and some reduction in cash usage levels.
+However, more U.S. currency is in circulation now than at any other time in our nation’s history, and many millions of Americans rely solely upon cash as the only way to make their daily purchases.

 Who is trying to eliminate cash?